andrewwhipple/Amelie/README.md

 Anyway, this concept of a link post is baked into Amelie, so now that you understand that, here's an explanation of the fields in the metadata section:

-* Title: A string for the title for your blog post!
+* `title`: A string for the title for your blog post!
-* Date: A *string* for the date you're posting the blog post, in human-readable form.
+* `date`: A *string* for the date you're posting the blog post, in human-readable form.
 This is not used for anything in code, but is rendered on the post page, so it's purely for aesthetic/informational purposes.
-* LinkPost: A bool to flag whether this post is a link post.
+* `linkPost`: A bool to flag whether this post is a link post.
-* Link: A url string to the link you want in the title of the post.
+* `link`: A url string to the link you want in the title of the post.
 Conventionally, if you're making an original post, this should be the link to where the post lives on your site, whereas if it's a link post, this should link out to the *external* source you're referencing.
-* Permalink: Optional parameter if "LinkPost" is false (aka if it's an original piece.)
+* `permalink`: Optional parameter if "LinkPost" is false (aka if it's an original piece.)
 If it is a link post, then this is where you put the permalink to your actual blog post.

 Eagle-eyed viewers may notice that the metadata section is just JSON, but with `@@:` and `:@@` instead of curly braces.
 Yep.
 I just chose different symbols for easier parsing, because they were things that would never show up in a reasonable blog post (unlike curly braces!)